 This note explains why regulation might be needed, introduces the various types of regulator, and summarises all the various types of regulation carried out by, or on behalf of, Government.
-Further and more detailed information can be accessed via the links on the right.
-And an introduction to competition policy (especially for economics students) is here.

 Whether in our personal lives - driving for instance - or when spending money, information is vital.
 On the road, street markings and costly requirements to keep the surface at a certain standard help us predict the driving conditions and the behaviour of other drivers.
 Other regulations such as labelling requirements and minimum standards help us know what we are paying for.
 (The Mensa Ponderaria on the left underpinned Pompeii's weights and measures regulations.)
 And information is increasingly important in many modern economic sectors - one reason why regulation is growing and why efficient economies will continue to regulate much commercial activity.